bhuisgen/blog-server/README.md

 This process will ask you the administrator credentials.

-It will give you the API key of the user *Anonymous* which is needed for the client application.
+It will give you the API key of the user *Anonymous* which is needed for the client side application.

 ### Running

-To run the REST API server:
+To run the server:

 	$ grunt serve